 Bio

-LENA CHAIHORSKY - CO-FOUNDER & VP PAYER INNOVATION
+LENA CHAIHORSKY - CO-FOUNDER & SVP PAYER INNOVATION

-Lena is the co-founder and Vice President of Payer Innovation at Alva10.
+Lena is the co-founder and Senior Vice President of Payer Innovation at Alva10.
 With a background in biology and mathematics from Tufts, she is a skilled healthcare executive with a proven track record of developing and executing value based reimbursement strategies for diagnostics companies.
 Lena has extensive leadership experience in sales, national contracting, and all aspects of reimbursement within start-up and global companies, most recently AmniSure and QIAGEN.
 Lena also contributes to Alva10’s public speaking and writing efforts, leveraging her unique perspective on payer business and innovation models and their intersections with the diagnostics industry.
 Her work on commercial approaches to health economics data analysis led to her appointment as co-chair of the World Economic Forum’s workgroup dedicated to the economics of rare disease data federations in 2019.
-She is active within the Tufts Alumni Career Networking Community, and both a mentor and mentee within the HLTH Foundation’s CSweetener , a 501(c) 3 charity working toward healthcare equality, diversity and access by empowering women to seek and obtain mentorship from industry leaders.
+She is on the board of a bladder cancer diagnostics company, and leads the Novel Payment and Business Models Committee at Lab 2.0, a non-profit that fosters collaboration between diagnostics manufacturers and health system laboratories to center diagnostics as the driving force of population health.

 Bio